-I have had a young secret agent in training.
-Luckily, the cooler weather has made her uniform of black turtle neck and black jeans a little more appropriate than it was this summer.
 Of course no childhood phase goes without at least a small dose of “can you buy me this.”
-My daughter wanted a spy kit.
-We looked at them and we looked at the reviews; and I said, “No, sorry, I’m not buying this junk for you.”
-I know, I’m a mean mom; but the spy kits online are either prohibitively expensive or plastic junk that doesn’t really work and is made to break.
-We ended up making her one for Christmas.
-This was nice, because the kit itself was made up mostly of an old briefcase we had around the house and items from Axtman and thrift stores.
-Grandma added a couple expensive accessories later.
-The best thing about this gift is that the hard-shell briefcase has a locking feature that protected her gadgets and goodies from her younger brothers.
+My tween wanted a spy kit.
+We looked at them and we looked at the reviews; and decided we could do better on our own with quality items that would appeal to older children.
+We ended up making her one.
+This was nice, because the kit itself was made up mostly of an old briefcase we had around the house and items from Axtman and thrift stores with a couple expensive accessories added at Christmas.
+The best thing about this gift is that the hard-shell briefcase had a locking feature that protected her gadgets and goodies from her younger brothers.
 Some of our favorite items include:

 Great minds obviously think alike, because about the same time I originally published this article, Stef over at Non Toy Gifts published an article on how to put together your own spy kit.
 She offers a checklist of additional items to add to your own top secret spy kit and links to other websites for inspiration.

-This is a great place to start and even stop.
-However, if you want to have extra fun with this and slyly add a bit of education to your little spy’s life, I recommend making missions for your secret agent in training.
+The spy kit is great for younger kids and older kids alike.
+However, if you are working with tweens and want some extra fun spy games while slyly adding a bit of education to your young spy’s life, I recommend making missions for your secret agent in training.
 Once you set up the format, there is no end to the missions you can create.
-I mostly let the internet do the work for me and, although, I gave her a dozen missions with her spy kit, I’ve continued to mail her missions whenever I have a new idea.
+I mostly let the internet do the work for me and, although, I gave her a dozen missions with her spy kit, I continued to mail her missions whenever I have a new idea.
 These missions are perfect for personalizing to your child’s interests, abilities and your own educational agenda.

 Although these missions do have an educational agenda, they are not homework.
 She gets enough homework from school.
 I believe my job as parent is to keep my children excited about learning.
 I simply dangle educational opportunities in front of them and let them ultimately choose which ones to explore further.
 Many of these assignments have detailed instructions.
 Sometimes she follows them, sometimes she doesn’t.
 This is play; so she will not be graded.

 For the most part, I’ve plagiarized my material from the internet.
 I created my own simple Mission Form like the one below.
 I used courier type because it gives the feel of 1960s spy movie.
 Obviously real modern spies would get their messages in some other format, but I like the typewriter look (and surprisingly my daughter noticed and mentioned that she also liked the font).
 That’s it.
 This is one of the easiest “crafts” I’ve ever made.
 If you don’t have access to a printer, you could email or text missions, use a typewriter or even leave handwritten notes.
 Beyond that, you can make a dozen missions right away or you can do one-offs as the inspiration hits.

 Below are some of the missions we’ve created grouped by my secret educational agenda and the links where I’ve found my inspiration.

 Codes and cyphers are a form of mathematics.
 Learn in Color offers 7 Secret Spy Codes for Kids.
 This is a good place to start together.
 Once everyone has the hang of it, try using this cryptogram maker to create code names, secret messages to fellow agents and to encrypt secret agent missions.
 Once learned, new missions could be issued in code!

 My favorite mission so far has been a mission I created to get my daughter excited for Bakken Museum‘s Women in Science series.
 We were basically “spying on” and researching historical figures.
 A Mighty Girl has this helpful webpage with short biographies about several women scientists.
-I am sending her just enough information that she can google and find the identity of the scientist (“the person of interest”) and then give her the mission to research and report back with as much information as she can possibly find on this person of interest.
-Since I’m kind of a geek about writing, her mission included the PDF “Writing A Biography” from MacMillian Readers.
-This is such good information, I hope she holds onto it and can use it in middle school and high school.
+I sent her just enough information that she could google and find the identity of the scientist (“the person of interest”) and then assigned her the mission to research and report back with as much information as she could possibly find on this person of interest.
+Depending on your goals and the age of your child, you can ask them to give you an oral or written report on the subject in question.

 These were my favorite missions.
-Some of my missions were hits, some were misses but they all covertly introduced some educational concept and, until this phase runs its course, I will continue to look for opportunities and inspirations to send more.
+Some of my spy missions were hits, some were misses; but they all covertly introduced some educational concept and, until this phase ran its course, I could always mail new missions when I came up with ideas.